WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 * [7 September 2020](#date-7-september-2020)
 * [12 August 2020](#date-12-august-2020)

-### Date: 7 October 2021
+### Date: 13 October 2021

 #### Who did you help this week?

 * BSc student re neuropsychology project (SHE HAS SUBMITTED WOHOO)
+* PhD student w MRI data

 #### Who helped you this week?

-* PhD student w modelling
+* Data scientists at GOSH DRIVE w modelling questions

 #### What did you achieve?

 * Presented at PhD club
 * Compared overlap (dice score) between resection masks created manually and [automatically](https://github.com/fepegar) (seems promising...)
+* Worked on Predicting outcome-paper
-* Ran correlations between all clinical variables
+  1. Ran correlations between all clinical variables
-  * Created grid-plots to show 1) which tests were used to run the correlation analyses, 2) which relationships were significant, and 3) which relationships survived correction for multiple comparison
+  2. Created grid-plots to show a) which tests were used to run the correlation analyses, b) which relationships were significant, and c) which relationships survived correction for multiple comparison
+  3. Created visualisations of post hoc comparisons when the correlation survived correction for multiple comparison
-* Created plot showing showing probability of achieving seizure freedom by duration of epilepsy & different aetiologies
+  4. Created plots showing showing probability of achieving seizure freedom by duration of epilepsy/age of onset & different aetiologies/surgical procedures
+  5. Created logistic regression model
+  6. Tested logistic regression model
-* Started on logistic regression model
+  7. Started working on Random forest model, to see if it achieves better AUC score than the logistic regression

 #### What did you struggle with?